repoze/repoze.mailin.monitor/README.txt

 quarantined messages is available and is intended help detect and troubleshoot problems with mailin.

-repoze.mailin.monitor is implemented as a very simple repoze.bfg application and as such should be pretty extensible.
+repoze.mailin.monitor is implemented as a very simple Pyramid application and as such should be pretty extensible.
 This will need to be extended in order to have much of a security story.